AgentLinux crab mascot

 Automatic agent user

-Boots into a non-root user account automatically.
-Tools like Claude Code that refuse to run as root work out of the box — no setup required.
+The installer provisions a dedicated agent user with a correctly-owned Node.js runtime and npm prefix.
+Tools like Claude Code that refuse to run as root work the first time — no sudo npm install -g, no EACCES.

 Agent skills